Ivan-Haratskevich/Checklist_forgot_password/README.md

 # Checklist_forgot_password
-Here is a checklist for the forgot password function
+Here is situated a checklist for the facebook site.
+Checklist consists of tests and three types of verification.